 The legal team at Brach Eichler Injury Lawyers can ascertain the full extent of your losses and strategically negotiate for fair compensation.

 Experienced Jackknife Accident Attorneys Ready to Work for You

-At Brach Eichler Trial Lawyers, we handle all kinds of cases involving personal injury, and we know what it takes to obtain large settlements for our clients.
+At Brach Eichler Injury Lawyers, we handle all kinds of cases involving personal injury, and we know what it takes to obtain large settlements for our clients.
 If you have suffered injuries from an accident that involved a jackknifed semi, you deserve to be reimbursed for your expenses and hardship.
 You don’t need to face this trauma alone.
 We can hold the responsible parties accountable.

 Call us today at (973) 364-8300 for a free consultation.
 Our team is standing by for you.